 New Quizzes offers new question types, features, and settings, as well as improved processes for regrading and accommodations.
 To see the full table of differences, please visit Canvas Community’s full comparison.

 New Quizzes does not currently provide support for creating polls or surveys.
-Consider using Classic Quizzes (until June 30, 2024), Poll Everywhere, or another tool (such as Qualtrics) if you need to create a poll or survey for your class.
+Consider using Classic Quizzes, Poll Everywhere, or another tool (such as Qualtrics) if you need to create a poll or survey for your class.

 Is New Quizzes Right for My Course?